Central Office Staff

 Literacy Instructional Coaches:

 Nicole Gaboriault (Nicole.Gaboriault@ncsuvt.org), Ext.
-2017
+2055

 Lynzy Birchard (Lynzy.Birchard@ncsuvt.org), Ext.
-2017
+2201

 Mathematics Instructional Coaches:

 Heidi Whipple (Heidi.Whipple@ncsuvt.org), Ext.
-2075
+2039

 Debra Batista (Debra.Batista@ncsuvt.org), Ext.
-2075
+2042

 STEM Instructional Coach:

 Aaron Miller (Aaron.Miller@ncsuvt.org), Ext.
-2075
+2052

 Technology Integrationist:

-SEL Wellness Coach
+SEL Wellness Coach:

 Christina Malanga (Christina.Malanga@ncsuvt.org), Ext.
-2075
+2202

 The NCSU Instructional Coaches mentor teachers new to the profession or new to working in the North Country Schools system.
 They collaborate with other supervisory union coaches and the Director of Learning Design.
 Instructional Coaches assist schools and individual teachers in the development, implementation, and analysis of assessments.
 They help schools articulate and implement comprehensive, balanced curriculum programs and design and facilitate professional development opportunities for classroom teachers.
 The coaches work with students who have unique learning needs and recommend appropriate instructional practices, as well as demonstrate best instructional practice through modeling and coaching.
 They collaborate with other teacher leaders and the Vermont Agency of Education to develop, align, and evaluate state, regional, and district initiatives.
 The Coaches also perform other duties as assigned by the Director of Learning Design or the Superintendent.

-English Learners Teachers
+English Learner Teachers

 Jonathan Heinrichs (Jonathan.Heinrichs@ncsuvt.org), Ext.
-2075
+2057

-Katherine Shick (Katherine.Shick@ncsuvt.org) Ext.
-2066
+Katherine Shick (Katherine.Shick@ncsuvt.org), Ext.
+2040

 The English Learners Teachers assist English Learners aged 3-21, including migrant children and youth, in attaining English language proficiency and developing high levels of academic achievement.
 Jonathan and Katherine provide technical assistance related to meeting the diverse needs of English Learners, including planning and implementing effective language instruction educational programs and curricula; identifying or developing, and implementing, measures of English Language Proficiency; and strengthening parent, family, and community engagement in programs that serve English Learners.